wipplelang/wipple/web/docs/src/tour/collections-and-sequences.md

 8
 ```

-Instead of `each`, you can use `collect` to store the final items back into a list, or another collection like `Set` or `Dictionary`.
-Because `collect` can produce any one of these, you'll usually need a type annotation to specify which one you want.
+Instead of `each`, you can use `collect` to store the final items back into a list, or another collection like `Set` or `Dictionary` if you provide a type annotation.

 ```wipple
 #numbers : 1 , 2 , 3 , 4